Skaruts/tdm_fm_packer/README.md

 ## The `.pkignore` file

-By default FM Packer will pack everything in your FM, so if you need to exclude certain files or folders you can create a `.pkignore` file inside your FM folder, specifying what to exclude.
-This file works similar to `.gitignore`, but limited.
+By default TDM Packer will pack everything in your FM folder, but you can create a `.pkignore` file inside your FM folder, and specify what should be excluded.
+This file works similarly to a `.gitignore` file, but very limited.

 ```py
 # suports comments